Data sheet: Meyer-Optik Görlitz Trioplan N (100 mm f/2.8)

 The Trioplan design has its origins in triplet (fixed) lenses for medium format.
 At the time when interchangeable lens cameras (such as the Kine Exakta) were introduced, the Trioplan was quickly repurposed to act as a wide-aperture short tele lens.

 The original 100 mm f/2.8 Trioplan was a preset aperture lens, and was offered for a wide range of mounts (including Exakta, m42, Praktina, and others).
 Likewise, based on a similar basic triplet design, also a Trioplan 50/2.9 was produced.
-The 50-version was available both as interchangeable lens, but was also used as fixed lens on many integrated cameras.
+The 50-version was available both as interchangeable lens, but was also used as fixed lens on many compact cameras.

 In 1958, as an attempt to modernise the Trioplan, the Trioplan-N (this lens) was introduced.
 It used more modern glass types, and offered an auto aperture, but also used a 6-bladed aperture.
 At the time, the Trioplan-N was hailed as a major improvement in image quality.
 The Trioplan-N was only ever offered for the Exakta mount and only as a 100 mm version.